EvergineTeam/WebGL.NET/README.md

 **Update November 13th, 2020**

-After noticing performance issues with this approach, we have moved to [Emscripten's EGL one](https://emscripten.org/docs/porting/multimedia_and_graphics/EGL-Support-in-Emscripten.html) through static linking –which has resulted much faster.
+After noticing performance issues with this approach, we have moved to [Emscripten's EGL one](https://emscripten.org/docs/porting/multimedia_and_graphics/EGL-Support-in-Emscripten.html) through static linking –which has resulted much faster–, using our existing [OpenGL.NET](https://github.com/WaveEngine/OpenGL.NET) binding.
 [Wave Engine 3.0 preview 4](https://geeks.ms/waveengineteam/2020/08/28/wave-engine-3-0-preview-4/) already contains these changes.

 Our efforts will go in this direction and, surely, we will not maintain this repository as much as before.
+We are also working on [WebGPU.NET](https://github.com/WaveEngine/WebGPU.NET), as the replacement for everything WebGL.
 However, WebGL.NET is still valid whenever performance is not the key ([this article](https://marcoscobena.com/?i=wave-engine-web-performance) draws a red line on it).

 # WebGL.NET